 - Cable type: Detachable

 To be honest, there is a reason why the SE215 was recommended for so long.
 Introduced way before any other high-end brands ventured into affordable quality headphones, the SE215 SPE is a great entry-level IEMs.
 It is a step up in terms of sound quality, offering the budding audiophile a taste of what it is like to titillate your senses.
 The impressive noise isolation gives you that sense of privacy and intimacy.
-And priced at only $100, it’s a guilt-free treat to yourself.

 However, with time and the influx of Chi-fi, it is getting increasingly hard for the SE215 SPE to remain at the top of the charts for affordable entry-level IEMs.
 The narrow soundstage is apparent compared to its competitors and even its sound signature can be rivaled by slightly cheaper brands to varying degrees.
 Smaller companies are coming up with more elegant products to capture a bigger market share at a way cheaper price.